edgio-docs/edgio-docs/guides/uplynk/acquire/live/health_monitoring/setup.md

    - Click ![Card](/images/uplynk/red-add-icon.png).
    - Click **Save**.

-### Modify a Slicer View
+### Modify a Slicer View  {/*modify-slicer-view*/}

 2. **Navigate to the [Slicer Views page](https://monitor.uplynk.com/settings/slicer-views):**
    - From the main menu, navigate to **Services** > **Monitoring 2.0**.
    - Then navigate to **Settings** > **Slicer Views**.

 2. **Organization: Admin and Read/Write Users:**
    - Determine whether to modify a Slicer View that was created for your organization or for personal use.
-From the Organizations option, select either your organization or `Personal`.
+From the **Organizations** option, select either your organization or `Personal`.
    - Click on the desired Slicer View.

 3. **Modify the Slicer View:**